-Health Information Management, B.S. to Health Data Science, M.S.
+Health Sciences, Health Information Management, B.S. to Health Data Science, M.S.
 Accelerated Program

-Saint Louis University's accelerated B.S. in Health Information Management/M.S. in Health Data Science is designed for students who demonstrate academic success in health information management and related coursework.
+Saint Louis University's accelerated B.S. in Health Sciences-Health Information Management/M.S. in Health Data Science is designed for students who demonstrate academic success in health information management and related coursework.

-Students in the HIM Program learn the nuances of healthcare delivery, healthcare data, data management, health information technology, and medical-legal aspects.
+Students in the HIM program learn the nuances of health care delivery, health care data, data management, health information technology and medical-legal aspects.
 This knowledge establishes a strong foundation for students interested in pursuing a M.S. in Health Data Science.

 Students retain undergraduate status, financial aid, and tuition rates until their undergraduate degree is conferred after year four.
 At that time, students attain official graduate student status, pay graduate tuition, and become eligible for graduate assistantships.

 For additional information see the catalog entries for the following programs:

 The B.S. in Health Sciences-Health Information Management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 - Students must have a minimum cumulative GPA of 3.00

 - Students must be in good academic and disciplinary standing with Saint Louis University and the Doisy College of Health Sciences.

 - Students must be in their sixth semester of collegiate study and on the accelerated Health Information Management to M.S.
 Health Data Science track and submit a letter of interest to the Health Information Management program.